-Objectives 25 points The degree to which the objectives enhance the competitiveness of the specialty crop and support the project areas mentioned in III.
-Eligible Projects and/or III. (a) Eligible Projects - COVID Impacts and whether the Outcomes and Indicators support the Objective. · Timeline, Action and Work Plan 20 points Activities, Person Responsible and Month the work will take place are required Enhances the competitiveness of the specialty crop 20 points Budget 15 points Table as provided in the template must be used; narrative of each category must be included t Project oversight and commitment/experience to complete the project 10 points External support 10 points Matching funds, cash or in-kind are included; Letters of support from partners stakeholders, supporters and beneficiaries are included. - The degree to which the objectives enhance the competitiveness of the specialty crop and support the project areas mentioned in III.
-Eligible Projects and/or III. (a) Eligible Projects - COVID Impacts and whether the Outcomes and Indicators support the Objective.
-Timeline, Action and Work Plan Activities, Person Responsible and Month the work will take place are required Enhances the competitiveness of the specialty crop Budget Table as provided in the template must be used; narrative of each category must be included Project oversight and commitment/experience to complete the project External support Matching funds, cash or in-kind are included; Letters of support from partners
+Objectives

+30 points

+The degree to which the objectives enhance the competitiveness of the specialty crop and support the project areas mentioned in III. and whether the Outcomes and Indicators support the Objective.

+Timeline, Action, and Work Plan 20 points (Activities, Person Responsible, and Month the work will take place are required)

+Enhances the competitiveness of the specialty crop 20 points

+Budget 15 points (Table as provided in the template must be used; narrative of each category must

+(Table as provided in the template must be used; narrative of each category must be included)

+• Project oversight and commitment/experience to complete the project 10 points

+• External support 5 points

+Documents indicating matching funds, cash or in-kind are included; Letters of support from partners stakeholders, supporters, and beneficiaries are included.